-Tātaki Auckland Unlimited, in consultation with the Waiheke community and local board, has developed a Waiheke Destination Management Plan with a vision of Waiheke being a leader in destination sustainability.
-It seeks to protect and enhance our unique island environment through identified regenerative tourism practices and encourage visitors with like-minded values to support our visitor economy to the benefit of all our communities.
+Tātaki Auckland Unlimited, in consultation with the Waiheke community and Local Board, has developed a Waiheke Destination Management Plan with a vision of Waiheke being a leader in destination sustainability.
+It seeks to protect and enhance our unique island environment through regenerative tourism and encourage visitors with like-minded values to support our visitor economy to the benefit of all our communities.

-Our infrastructure and environment face the significant challenge of supporting not only the needs of our estimated 9700 residents, but also the visitors as tourism returns to previous or higher levels.
-The local board will continue to advocate for a robust infrastructure within the wider council organisation.
+Our infrastructure and environment face the significant challenge of supporting not only the needs of our estimated 9600 residents, but also the visitors as tourism returns to previous or higher levels.
+The board will continue to advocate for a robust infrastructure within the wider council organisation.

-- Waiheke's economy lacks diversity making it vulnerable to any downturn in activity in its main employment sector - Waiheke is heavily reliant on its visitor economy, which is seasonal and at its peak, places great demands on the island's resources - at peak visitor times the island's infrastructure, community and natural environments come under damaging pressure.
-Balancing the impact of economic growth with the social, community and environmental impacts is important to maintaining the wellbeing of residents and the natural environment.
+- Waiheke's economy lacks diversity making it vulnerable to any downturn in activity in its main employment sector - Waiheke is heavily reliant on its visitor economy, which is seasonal and at its peak, places great demands on the island's resources - at peak times the island's infrastructure and environment come under pressure, balancing the impact of economic growth with the environmental impact is important to maintaining the lifestyle of residents.

-- Waiheke offers significant business opportunities for a potential range of employers/enterprises, particularly those who operate within aligned values - diversification of our economy into both higher fiscal return businesses and employment that has low or carbon neutral impact - encouraging a low carbon circular economy.
+- Waiheke offers significant business opportunities for a potential range of employers/enterprises, particularly those who operate with similar values - enabling hybrid working options to access skilled employment without the need to travel to and from the island - diversification of our economy into higher fiscal return industries - encouraging a low carbon circular economy.

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Economic development on Waiheke is environmentally, economically and socially sustainable Finalise the Waiheke Destination Management Plan by 2024 and progress the resulting actions Investigate mechanisms to understand visitor data and tourism insights Support Waiheke Island's plans to achieve Dark Sky certification Support the business sector in transitioning to a more ecologically sustainable model
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Economic development on Waiheke is environmentally, Finalise the Waiheke Destination Management Plan and progress the resulting actions economically and socially sustainable Investigate mechanisms to understand visitor data and tourism insights Support the business sector in transitioning to a more ecologically sustainable model Our visitor industry is managed sustainably Actively promote Waiheke's identity as an unspoilt natural destination and an island sanctuary in the Hauraki Gulf, including encouraging visitors to respect Waiheke's natural environment Support eco-tourism and eco-adventure opportunities on Waiheke that sustains and supports our environment Work with our networks to develop a trail or series of trails that combines art, food and cultural experiences

-Our visitor industry is managed sustainably Actively promote Waiheke's identity as an unspoilt natural destination and a sanctuary in the Hauraki Gulf, including encouraging visitors to respect Waiheke's natural environment Support eco-tourism and eco-adventure opportunities on Waiheke that sustain and help regenerate our environment Work with our networks to develop a trail or series of trails that combines art, food and cultural experiences Provide targeted funding to community groups that actively grow conservation volunteerism Instigate the development of an education strategy to ensure visitors understand how to care for and respect the island's vulnerable natural and community environments Waiheke is recognised as an arts destination Support the arts community to promote arts venues and activities collectively, as a Waiheke identity Strengthen our economy in keeping with the island's character and our need to increase our resiliency Support and advocate for council-delivered projects on Waiheke that create employment Support collaboration between businesses and tertiary providers to create economic and career development opportunities for young people Support innovative or sustainable business and community initiatives that align with Waiheke's identity as a sanctuary in the Hauraki Gulf Recognise and support the role of community markets as business incubators Support initiatives that increase business and community resiliency Enhance Māori wellbeing and potential Support initiatives that grow the local Māori economy, as well as employment
+Support community groups that actively promote conservation volunteerism Support the development of an education strategy to ensure visitors understand how to care for and respect the island's delicate environment Waiheke is recognised as an arts destination Support the arts community to promote arts venues and activities collectively, as a Waiheke identity Strengthen our economy in keeping with the island's character and our need to increase our resiliency Support and advocate for council-delivered projects on Waiheke that create employment Investigate the development of initiatives to grow local business networks, e.g. a chamber of commerce Support collaboration between businesses and tertiary providers to create economic and career development opportunities for young people, for example the Young Enterprise Scheme Support innovative or sustainable business and community initiatives that align with Waiheke's identity as an island sanctuary in the Hauraki Gulf Recognise and support the role of markets as business incubators Support initiatives that increase business and community resiliency Enhance Māori wellbeing and potential Support initiatives that grow the local Māori economy, as well as employment